RahmadSadli/Deep-Learning/YOLOv3_TF2/README.md

    python convert_weights.py

-Make sure that the weights already convert to TF2 format.
+Before testing, make sure that the weights already converted to TF2 format.
 The converted weights also stored in the weights folder.

 3. Test an image: